8 kids in youth van among the 13 lives lost to Claudette

 “My heart goes out to the loved ones of all who perished,” Alabama Gov. Kay Ivey said in a statement.

-Top winds from Claudette remained near 30 mph (45 kph) on Sunday.
-National Hurricane Center forecasters predicted it would strengthen back to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.
+Claudette was beginning to re-strengthen late Sunday, with the National Hurricane Center reporting top winds at 35 mph (55 kph) in a nighttime advisory.
+The depression was expected to return to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.

-The center of Claudette’s disorganized circulation was located about 80 miles (128.75 kilometers) west of Columbia, South Carolina.
-It was moving east-northeast at 17 mph (28 kph), the National Hurricane Center said.
+The center of Claudette’s disorganized circulation was located about 65 miles (100 kilometers) northeast of Columbia, South Carolina.
+It was moving east-northeast at 20 mph (31 kph), the National Hurricane Center said.

 Aside from rainy weather, it seemed to be business as usual along North Carolina’s Outer Banks on Sunday.